 But for a great number, these renewed office festivities are a return to the dread that they faced prior to the economic crisis.
 This is synonymous with being forced to make small talk with the boss (or worse still his/her partner) eating limp canapés and drinking inferior plonk with co-workers they would prefer to spend less time with, not more.

 However, there are always the super office party goers who regardless of the economic climate subscribe to the theory that if the drinks are on the house they are most definitely going to make the most of it.
-These are the ones whose drunken aberrations (which they don’t remember happening and have no wish to recall … ever) provide the high-octane fuel of office gossip, well after the half-year results have been published.
+These are the ones whose drunken aberrations (which they don’t remember happening and have no wish to recall … ever) turn them into legends, provide the high-octane fuel of office gossip, well after the half-year results have been published.

 For the savvy networker they can represent a great and unique opportunity to raise internal visibility and make strategic alliances.
 On what other occasion is the whole company brought together under the one roof, at the same time?